xc93/xc93.github.io.backup/_pages/about.md

   decision procedures, and tool support for both interactive and automated reasoning.
 * **K framework** [[link]](https://kframework.org): a unifying semantics-based language framework, with a set of high-performance semantics-based language tools.
-* **proof generation**: a practical technique to provide formal correctness guarantees to K. Every computation or program analysis carried out by K is certified by a machine-checkable matching logic proof object.
+* **proof generation**: a practical technique to provide formal correctness guarantees to semantics-based language implementations and formal analysis tools.
+Computation and formal verification are certified by complete, rigorous, transparent, human-accessible, and machine-checkable proof objects as formal correctness certificates.

 #### **Contact**
 xc3@illinois.edu